phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 ## Asset Creation
 #### build-suite
 This option will guide the user through the process of generating their own test suite, which they can then run.
 Optionally, passed as arguments can be the test(s) or suite(s) to add to the suite to be created, instead of being prompted through the process.
+#### create-test-profile
+This option can be used for creating a Phoronix Test Suite test profile by answering questions about the test for constructing the test profile XML meta-data and handling other boiler-plate basics for getting started in developing new tests.
 #### debug-benchmark  [Test | Suite | OpenBenchmarking ID | Test Result]  ...
 This option is intended for use by test profile writers and is identical to the <em>run</em> option but will yield more information during the run process that can be used to debug issues with a test profile or to verify the test profile is functioning correctly.
 #### debug-install  [Test | Suite | OpenBenchmarking ID | Test Result]  ...